projectSOBER/projectSOBER.github.io/_portfolio/portfolio-1.md

 ### Weight Breakdown

 The payload weight estimation combines known components and projections based on similar missions, such as **RSONAR** and **IRISC**.
-For S.O.B.E.R., the total estimated mass, including a safety factor, is approximately **7.533 kg**, ensuring compliance with the **BEXUS** payload limit of 100 kg.
+For S.O.B.E.R., the total estimated mass, including a safety factor, is approximately **~8kg**, ensuring compliance with the **BEXUS** payload limit of 100 kg.

 Key components include:
 - **RADIA M100 infrared camera**: 820 g